Children into Citizens

 Costing £1012 per child, the huge fee blocks many children from accessing their right to British Citizenship.
 The fee is this high despite the fact that it only costs the Home Office £372 to process the applications.
 The Home Office is charging children £640 above cost price to be British.

 Without Citizenship, most children will have to pay international fees at university and will be unable to take out student loans effectively blocking them from university.
-It will also bar them from being able to vote and participate in public life and the dignity of being recognised as a citizen.
+It will also bar them from being able to vote and participate in public life and the dignity of being recognised as a citizen in the country that call home.

 Even if families can find the money they are often forced into debt, which causes families, like Bernice and her two children, a great deal of stress.